cloudswenable/ptap/README.md

              bin/stopall.py

 # About the format of your application for testing.
-When you upload a application for testing on the web page "/show/new/", you should always upload a file named start.txt.
+When you upload a application for testing on the web page "/show/new/", you should always upload a file named **start.txt**.
 This start.txt will tell the ptap how to run this application.
 For example:
 You upload two files: "Hello.py" and "start.txt", the content of start.txt might be like this